• Nothing Found

 If you feel like your driver has been dishonest in any way or if they were rude, call the Traffic Police (+06 67 10 4282), send an e-mail to [email protected], or make your report through the website.

-If you are going to make a complaint, you will need to have your receipt, the driver’s licence number, the name of the company and the number of the taxi.
+If you are going to make a complaint, you will need to have your receipt, the driver’s license number, the name of the company, and the number of the taxi.

 Frequently asked questions